Side Effects, risks, and why you need the close medical supervision we provide at VIVA Wellness

 U.S. News and World Report recently interviewed Dr. Heather Martin, a family medicine physician based in Tennessee, and Dr. Neil Paulvin, a board-certified doctor in family practice and regenerative medicine in New York City.
 Here’s what they think you need to know:

 Start at a lower dose and increase as necessary

 Starting at a lower dose and slowly increasing the dosage could help reduce the risk of common side effects.
-Your VIVA Wellness nurse practitioner will make adjustments and work you up to a higher dose as necessary to balance side effects with effectiveness.
+If your VIVA Wellness nurse practitioner has prescribed Ozempic, Wegovy, or compounded semaglutide, she will make adjustments and work you up to a higher dose as necessary to balance side effects with effectiveness.

 Adjust your diet and way of eating

 Dr. Paulvin recommends that people taking Ozempic and other semaglutide-containing products should aim to eat “two or three smaller meals a day.”
 It is common for people to eat about two-thirds of the amount of food they normally would, but fasting entirely is not recommended.
-Most people see better results by eating a lower-carb, higher-protein diet to sustain weight loss when taking Ozempic.
+Most people see better results by eating a lower-carb, higher-protein diet to sustain weight loss when taking Ozempic or compounded semaglutide.
 Our nutritional counselors will help you with healthy food choices that complement your weight loss protocol.

 Be prepared for “Ozempic face” (it’s NOT what you think)